afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### Tell us about a time you failed and how did you bounce back up from it?
 One time I failed was when a project I managed experienced delays and setbacks due to unforeseen technical issues.
 However, I took ownership of the situation, analyzed what went wrong, and developed a plan to address the issues and mitigate risks moving forward.
 By learning from the experience and applying those lessons to future projects, I was able to bounce back stronger and more resilient.

-#### Tell me a time when you went above and beyond to deliver results?
-During a critical project deadline, I volunteered to work overtime and collaborate with team members to ensure all deliverables were completed on time.
-Despite facing challenges, my dedication and proactive approach helped us achieve success and receive positive feedback from stakeholders.

 #### Tell me about a time when you had a problem and how did you solve it?
 In a previous role, we encountered a technical issue that threatened to delay a project deadline.
 I quickly identified the root cause, consulted with subject matter experts, and implemented a workaround to keep the project on track.
 By effectively troubleshooting and finding a solution, we were able to meet the deadline and deliver the project successfully.